2026 Australian IT Journalism Awards

 1. Highest scoring in-house PR professional.

-2. Highest scoring boutique agency PR professional (Less than 5 employees).
+2. Highest scoring boutique agency PR professional (Less than five employees).

 3. Highest scoring large agency PR professional.